-The Pipestone System has officially launched a Web-based teaching tool called MyPipestone that offers consistent on-demand education for employees.
+The Pipestone Management has officially launched a Web-based teaching tool called MyPipestone that offers consistent on-demand education for employees.
 The courses and educational materials on My Pipestone will provide basic knowledge for new hires as well as continuing education and career advancement to seasoned employees.
-Content of this on-demand educational tool will consist of proprietary courses developed by Pipestone System staff.
+Content of this on-demand educational tool will consist of proprietary courses developed by Pipestone Management staff.

 “Each Pipestone employee is assigned a username and password, and all system farms will have high-speed Internet, so employees can log on at work as well as at home to work with the learning materials,” says Dr. Adam Schelkopf, MyPipestone project leader.